wolftune/snowdrift/DATABASE-MANAGEMENT.md

     postgres=#

-(NOTE: all of the commands run from the postgres shell must end with a `;`)
+NB: all of the commands run from the postgres shell must end with a `;`.

-Create snowdrift_development database:
+#### Create snowdrift_development database:

     postgres=# create database snowdrift_development;

-Add a password to the snowdrift_development user
+#### Add a password to the snowdrift_development user:
-(for reference, the sdm script generates a random passphrase for this step;
-you may substitute any arbitrary passphrase instead of 'somepassphrase'):

     postgres=# alter user snowdrift_development with encrypted password 'somepassphrase';

+NB: The sdm script generates a random passphrase for the step above;
+you may substitute any arbitrary passphrase instead of 'somepassphrase'.

+NB: We prefer the term "passphrase" in general throughout the Snowdrift code, but "password" is a keyword from PostgreSQL which must be used in the places described here for manual database setup.

-Then add user to database:
+#### Add the user to the database:

     postgres=# grant all privileges on database snowdrift_development to snowdrift_development;

-Leave postgres (with ctrl-D).
+Now, leave postgres (with ctrl-D).

+#### Update config/postgresql.yml with the new pass

-Edit config/postgresql.yml and update the password to match the one you entered.
+Open config/postgresql.yml and update the password line to use the passphrase you entered when making the user.

-Import development database:
+#### Import development database:

     sudo -u postgres psql snowdrift_development < devDB.sql

+---

 ### Reset the development database manually